RajsimmanRavi/Elascale_secure/README.md

 ![alt text](https://github.com/RajsimmanRavi/Elascale_secure/blob/master/elascale_arch.png)

 ## Changes from the previous Elascale version ##
-There has been major improvements since the original prototype (https://github.com/RajsimmanRavi/Elascale_scripts).
+There has been major improvements since the original prototype (located under old_code folder: Elascale_scripts).
 The following highlights are:

     * Incorporated NGINX for access control and encryption
     * HTTPS-based encrypted channels to prevent eavesdropping/information leakage